luxi-huang/NotAnyMike.github.io/_posts/2018-09-12-Internet-Comminucation-Vehicles.md

 ---

 # Mobile mini-canon with Web-based display and control
-Course project.
+- Course project

 ---

-This vehicles robot can communicate and do motion control with internet or joysticks, using Raspberry-Pi as system control to finish bullets shooting tasks.
+This vehicle robot can communicate and do motion control with internet or joysticks, using Raspberry-Pi as system control to finish bullets shooting tasks.

 ### Demo Video:
 {% include youtubePlayer.html id=page.youtubeId %}